philterd/philter/docs/docs/redaction/ledgers.md

 to write to the database could rewrite an entry, recompute its hash, and relink the entries that follow, producing a chain that verifies perfectly.

+Every recorded value is covered by that hash: the owning user and document, the redacted value and its replacement, its position, the document fingerprint, the timestamp, the link to the previous entry, the [governing policy](#which-policy-version-governed-a-redaction) name, version and fingerprint, the filename, and the PII type.
+None can be changed without the entry failing validation.
+Only the signature and the id of the key that made it sit outside the hash, because the signature is taken *over* the hash.

 **The signature proves origin.** Every entry is signed with the deployment's ES256 key, so an entry rewritten in the database cannot be re-signed without that key.
 Signing is always on and is not tied to the [output signing](../output_signing.md) setting.